tenxsoydev/karen-yank.nvim/README.md

 With [karen-yank.nvim][00] delete keys like <kbd>d</kbd>, <kbd>D</kbd>, <kbd>c</kbd> etc. will genuinely **delete** by default (into the black hole register `"_`), and **cut** in a `<karen><delete key>` key-chord (e.g., <kbd>yd</kbd>).
 This results in <kbd>p</kbd> using only the last cut text, the contents of your system clipboard, or a register specified before pasting.

-Your yanks and cuts are also extended to use VIMs number registers while keeping them free of duplicates
+Your yanks and cuts are also extended to use VIMs number registers while keeping them free of duplicates.

 ### Keymaps